 Stretch Contracts.
 The beneficiary of death benefit proceeds from another company's non-qualified annuity contract or the eligible designated beneficiary (as defined by the Internal Revenue Code and implementing regulations) of death benefit proceeds from another company's tax-qualified annuity contract or plan, may use the death benefit proceeds to purchase a Contract ("Stretch Contract") from us.
 The beneficiary of the prior contract or plan ("Beneficial Owner") must begin taking distributions, or must have begun taking distributions under the prior contract or plan, within one year of the decedent's death.
 The distributions must be taken over a period not to exceed the life expectancy of the Beneficial Owner, and the distributions must satisfy the minimum distribution requirements resulting from the decedent's death as defined by the Internal Revenue Code and implementing regulations.
-(See "Non-Qualified Contracts - Required Distributions" on page 37.)
+(See "Non-Qualified Contracts - Required Distributions" on page 35.)
 Upon the Beneficial Owner's death, under a tax-qualified Stretch Contract, the designated beneficiary must distribute the Contract Value on or before the end of the 10th year after the Beneficial Owner's death.
-We will waive Withdrawal Charges on any withdrawal necessary to satisfy the minimum distribution requirements.
-Withdrawals in excess of the minimum distribution requirements may be taken at any time, subject to applicable Withdrawal Charges.